The Japanese social media landscape can be hard to navigate. We take a look at the space and give you some top tips for success.

 For example, Twitter’s popularity is partially due to the fact that it allows you to have fake names and avatars.
 Tweeting under a ‘nom de plume’ means you can express your ideas (and create a new online identity) without fear of being judged.
 This is a big reason why it serves as a platform for complaints and voicing opinions, just like in the rest of the world.

 YouTube’s second campaign focused on videoing your pets, and it was a spectacular success.
-Now, YouTube is the most popular social media platform – and pet videos are the most popular genre, with many pets becoming Japanese pop culture celebrities.
+Now, YouTube is the most popular social media platform – reflecting the cultural shift from blogging to vlogging.

-Instagram use is growing rapidly in Japan, with a year-on-year increase of 43% in 2017.
-Because you can curate a personal page without having to use a real name or profile picture, the platform is perfect for anonymous personalization – popular in Japan.
+Because you can curate a personal page without having to use a real name or profile picture, Instagram is perfect for anonymous personalization – popular in Japan.

 Interestingly, Japanese consumers are less likely to engage with public posts about special offers.
 They prefer the personal touch, so they expect companies they follow to contact them with offers directly.
-As such, using private channels like messaging apps or email is an effective marketing strategy.
+So using private channels like messaging apps or email is an effective marketing strategy.

 HOW TO GET ON LINE